 If I were a country…

-I’d take responsibility.
-I’d have no choice but to seek my own solutions.
-Other countries are too busy to spend their precious resources solving my problems, or else too nationalistic to give me an answer that doesn’t serve their own needs.
+There would be no choice but for me to seek my own solutions.
+Other countries are too busy to spend their precious resources solving my problems.
+They are (understandably) going to focus on solutions that serve their needs, not mine.
 Besides, no two countries have exactly the same challenges, given their different combinations of geography, climate, population, language, culture, economy, history and sociopolitical landscape.

-I hope the metaphor of a country will help me remember my responsibility to myself, remind me to respect my own authority, and give me the strength to be firm with others instead of nicey-nice, when need be.
+My hope is that the metaphor of a country will help me remember my responsibility to myself.
+That it will remind me to respect my own authority.
+And that it will give me the strength to be firm with others instead of nicey-nice, when need be.